neXenio/Feedback-Kiosk/Server/README.md

 The web-app can provide rewards that users may receive after submitting feedback.

+The reward generation and verification uses a secret, which you should modify by setting the `FEEDBACK_KIOSK_SECRET` environment variable.
+You can also change the default secret in `./routers/reward.js`

 #### Creating Rewards

 A `GET` request to `/reward` will create a new reward.
 Each reward contains a random UUID, the timestamp of generation, and a hash for verification purposes.